 The reciprocal area is found only on the southside of dock three (southern most dock) at our main club location on Portage Bay in Seattle WA.
 The eastern 100 feet of that dock is marked with yellow paint and is the reciprocal area.
 Side-tie is preferred, although port or starboard orientation is left to the visiting Captain's discretion.
 Potable water and 30amp power are available.
 Queen City Yacht Club doesn't provide a public holding tank pumpout.
 Mariners are advised to consult their cruising references for the nearest location and to do so prior to arrival.

 Visitors are required to complete the registration process.
 Instructions, gate access and payment method can be found at the dock desk just inside the roof line as one walks towards shore on dock three.
-Per club policy, you are allowed a maximum of (5) consecutive days per calendar month at $4 a night, paid via cash or check.
+Per club policy, you are allowed a maximum of five (5) consecutive days per calendar month, at $4 a night, paid via cash or check.

 There is no reciprocal privilege at our Bainbridge Island outstation.